What are the most common vehicles with a TIPM (Totally integrated power module ) problems?

 TIPM Fuel Relay Repair for Dodge Durango, Jeep Grand Cherokee, Dodge Caravan, Chrysler Town and Country, VW Routan

-Vehicles with the most common Tipm related problems are Dodge, Chrysler, Volkswagen, and Jeep vehicles with a defective TIPM module units.
+Vehicles with the most common TIPM problems and issues are Dodge, Chrysler, Volkswagen, and Jeep vehicles with a defective TIPM module unit.
 If you have a Jeep Grand Cherokee, Dodge Durango, or Dodge Caravan that is not receiving fuel and will not start or drains the battery, It is likely a TIPM issue.

 What can you do about a bad TIPM?
 Well, What is a TIPM and what does a TIPM do?